stashed/docs/docs/reference/operator/stash_update-status.md

-      --path string                      Directory inside the bucket where backed up data will be stored --provider string                  Backend provider (i.e. gcs, s3, azure etc) --region string                    Region for s3/s3 compatible backend --repository string                Name of the Repository
+      --path string                      Directory inside the bucket where backed up data will be stored --provider string                  Backend provider (i.e. gcs, s3, azure etc) --region string                    Region for s3/s3 compatible backend --repo-name string                 Name of the Repository
+      --repo-namespace string            Namespace of the Repository
       --scratch-dir string               Temporary directory
-      --secret-dir string                Directory where storage secret has been mounted --target-kind string               Kind of the target
+      --target-kind string               Kind of the target
       --target-name string               Name of the target
 ```